5 Stocks That Fell Every Day Last Week

 It doesn't always pan out that way.

-Let's take a closer look at a few companies that saw their share prices drop in each of this past week's trading days.
+Let's take a closer look at five of the companies that saw their share prices drop in each of this past week's five trading days.

 Ready for a bounce